 If you’re getting married in the Cotswolds, Euridge Manor is probably at the top of your wedding venue wish list.
-But apart from its fairytale boathouse, iconic castle arch, and whimsical Italian portico, there’s a lot more to Euridge Manor than meets the eye.
+But apart from its scenic location, fairytale boathouse, iconic castle arch, and whimsical Italian portico?
+There’s a lot more to Euridge Manor than meets the eye.
 Here’s why.

-- It has license to hold civil ceremonies and partnerships.
-And if you’re going for a religious ceremony, St John the Baptist (Anglican church) in Colerne is just a quick 10-minute drive.
+- It has a license to hold civil ceremonies and partnerships.
+Are you thinking of having a religious ceremony?
+St John the Baptist (Anglican church) in Colerne is just a quick 10-minute drive.

 - Euridge Manor offers exclusive use of the house and grounds and can cater for multi-day weddings and celebrations.